Lechevalier999/Prodigy-Hack-Menu/README.md

 # How to setup the hack menu
 Copy the raw file code of ProdigyHax javascript file, Go on prodigy, Login and Select a world.
 Once you fully load in, open the browser console with either ctrl-shift-j or ctrl-shift-i and paste the script into the console with ctrl-v then press enter fill out the prompts then close the console and your good to go!

+# Newest updates
+Added space for more cheats that looks better xd